 - Fragile Speedster: At top speed, your car exceeds 200 km/h, faster than any other car on the road, but is apparently lightweight enough that hitting another car causes you to careen out of control while the other car doesn't even budge.

 - Made of Iron: On the other hand, instead of exploding after a crash like in Pole Position, you'll either flip in the air (first game) or spin out of control (second), and have to work your way back up to top speed, often from an undesirable position on the road.

 - Market-Based Title: The first game was known as Highway Star in Japan.
 The second game isn't known as anything there since it was never released in Japan.

 - Nintendo Hard: You often have just enough time to get to the next checkpoint, and later on, even braking too much from dodging traffic, or trying to make it through turns will make you run out of time.

 - Nitro Boost: Rad Racer II had this feature, allowing you to reach top speed from a starting position after charging the boost for about three seconds.

 - Product Placement: As getting the licenses from car manufacturers was much less onerous back then, each car is a real vehicle.
-Even to the extent of averting Fauxrrari - one of the two player vehicles, as well as the drones in the final stage - are Ferrari Testarossas.
-Somewhat amusing in the third stage, which takes place at the Grand Canyon in a course filled with Citroën BXes, well after Citroën pulled out of the American market due to regulatory issues (even today, when Citroën models are sold in the US, they're badged as Mitsubishi cars).
+Even to the extent of averting Fauxrrari - one of the two player vehicles is a Ferrari 328, and the cars in the final stage are Ferrari Testarossas.
+Somewhat amusing is the third stage, which takes place at the Grand Canyon in a course filled with Citroën BXes, well after Citroën pulled out of the American market due to regulatory issues.
+(Even today, when Citroën models are sold in the US, they're badged as Mitsubishi cars.)